So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

 - Using a paper or cloth towel

-- Rub a small amount of vegetable oil a over the surface
+- Rub a small amount of vegetable oil over the surface.

 - Use enough oil for the pumpkin to look shiny but not greasy.

 Remember, chemicals and oils are usually flammable and can prove to be dangerous.

 If you use “oil” solutions to keep your pumpkins from rotting and want to light them with candles inside, consider these options.